ryanennns/letsbefriendzz/README.md

 ## <a href=https://www.github.com/letsbefriendzz/Java-RayCasting/>3D Ray Caster</a> in Java

-Currently a heavy work in progress, this project seeks to build a 3D ray caster from the ground up.
-From my own vector and matrix classes to ray generation, I'm trying to make this entire project with exclusively my own code.
+This just in: Ryan is rendering unshaded spheres!
+In this project, I'm creating my own ray tracer from the ground up.
+Currently working on supporting more complex mesh shapes and implementing lighting.

 ## <a href="https://www.github.com/letsbefriendzz/pycolours">Colour Format Conversion</a> in Python